LiciaHe/painting_with_plotters/Course_Material/00_Course_Overview.md

 ## Additional Resources
 - [Github Repository for this course](https://github.com/LiciaHe/painting_with_plotters)
 -  My article [20+ Questions About My Plotter Painting Practice](https://www.eyesofpanda.com/project/plotter_painting_q_a/) covers many of the topics in this course in a brief, written format.
-[Question 17](https://www.eyesofpanda.com/project/plotter_painting_q_a/#q17) in this article points to several useful resources for plotter/plotter paintings.
+  - [Question 17](https://www.eyesofpanda.com/project/plotter_painting_q_a/#q17) in this article points to several useful resources for plotter/plotter paintings.
-- Coming soon
+- More coming soon

 ## Disclaimers/Note
 1. The course primarily focuses on sharing my (Licia's) plotter painting practice.
 Audiences will have to adjust according to their own setup.
 This is especially important regarding machine operation.
 Always follow instructions and safety rules provided by your machine manufacturers.
 2. The course is free and open to all.
 Unless otherwise mentioned, this course contains no paid promotions of any product.
-Opinions towards machine and materials are my own.
+Opinions towards machines, brands, and materials are my own.

 ## News/Updates